 Boucher Five-String Fretless Banjo

-This banjo was made by William Boucher, Jr. in Baltimore, Maryland in 1847.
-It is a Five-String Fretless Banjo, with a wood shell, gold painted metal hoop, 14 brackets, and friction pegs.
+This banjo was made by William Boucher, Jr. in Baltimore, Maryland in 1846.
+It is a Five-String Fretless Banjo, with a wood shell, red painted metal hoop, 6 brackets, and friction pegs.
 Stamped on back of the neck:

 William Boucher was a drum maker and musical instrument dealer in Baltimore, Maryland.
 He became the first commercial maker of banjos, perhaps through his association with the celebrated minstrel banjoist Joel Walker Sweeney.